 WINNER OF THE BRAM STOKER AWARD!
 From Shirley Jackson Award-nominated author Nicole Cushing comes Mr. Suicide, a novel of the Great Dark Mouth.
 Look for Mr. Suicide at better independent booksellers everywhere, and most online retailers.
-Signed copies are available direct from Word Horde.
+Copies with signed bookplates are available direct from Word Horde.

 Like everyone else in the world, you’ve wanted to do things people say you shouldn’t do.